gnosis/dex-services/price-estimator/README.md

 # Testing

-To test a locally running price estimator with the frontend at https://mesa.eth.link/ we need to set our browser to allow websites to access localhost and change the url that the javascript uses for the price estimator.
+To test a locally running price estimator with the frontend at https://mesa.eth.link/ we need to set our browser to allow websites to access localhost and change the URL that the javascript uses for the price estimator.
 With chromium:

 1. `chromium --disable-web-security --user-data-dir=temp/`.
 2. Open the frontend.